unoplatform/uno.extensions/doc/Learn/Maui/ThirdParty-GrialKit.md

 1. Create a new application using the `unoapp` template, enabling .NET MAUI Embedding.
 In this case, we're going to use the Blank template (`-preset blank`) and include .NET MAUI Embedding support (`-maui`).

     ```
-    dotnet new unoapp -preset blank -maui -o MauiEmbeddingApp
+    dotnet new unoapp -preset blank -maui -platforms "android" -platforms "ios" -o GrialKitApp
     ```

-1. Remove the `net8.0`, `net8.0-maccatalyst`, and `net8.0-windows10.0.19041.0` target frameworks from both the MauiEmbeddingApp and MauiEmbeddingApp.MauiControls projects.

-1. Remove the `net8.0-maccatalyst` target framework from the MauiEmbeddingApp.Mobile project.

-1. Remove the `MauiEmbeddingApp.Windows` project from the solution.

-1. Add the `GrailLicense` file to the MauiEmbeddingApp.MauiControls project as an `EmbeddedResource`
+1. Add the `GrialLicense` file to the GrialKitApp.MauiControls project as an `EmbeddedResource`

 1. Add the nuget.config file to the solution folder and make sure that the `packageSourceCredentials` section includes username and password.
 If you're missing credentials, go to the [profile page](https://admin.grialkit.com/secure/grial/front/profile) in the admin portal and click on the Nuget tab where you can create credentials for your account.